Ecrofkwah/term-group-project-c01w25-project-devour-devs-fork/doc/sprint2/sprint-02.review.md

 - We also lacked a clear understanding of our project flow.
   - For example, in this sprint, we assigned the user story: “As a user, I want to be able to talk to my AI assistant so it can help me without manually typing,” without realizing that it depended on completing the user story: “As a beginner cook, I want step-by-step guidance or an AI assistant to help me learn how to cook.”
 - Shorter meetings:
-  - The meetings we held this week were shorter due to the tight schedules of each team member
-  - As a result, the communication between team members was weaker than in the previous sprint and some clarifications were needed for certain tasks
+  - This week, our meetings were shorter due to the tight schedules of each team member.
+While we made an effort to communicate through meetings and group chats, our interactions were still limited.
+As a result, communication between team members was weaker than in the previous sprint, and some tasks required additional clarification.

 #### Planned changes
 - In the future, we will meet together and discuss userstory point distribution thoroughly.
 As a result we can have a better understanding of the work required and other useful information such as team velocity.